Table of Contents

 We find the best way to apply lube is with the bike parked up, engine off.
 If you have a centre stand or a paddock stand, you’re in luck but if you have a side stand, you can make the job a lot easier with one of these motorcycle wheel spinners (which also come in really handy if you’re cleaning your bike’s wheels).

-Spray along the top of the chain from the front sprocket to the rear and with your spare hand, hold a rag under the chain to catch any overspray.
+Spray along the inside of the chain from the front sprocket to the rear and with your spare hand, hold a rag under the chain to catch any overspray.
 Then roll the bike forward until the unlubed half of the chain is on the top and repeat.
 It takes less than a minute – simple.

 The lazy way to apply chain lube, is to stick your bike on its centre stand or a paddock stand, let it tick over in first gear and spray away.
 This is fine, all the time you’re paying attention and your sleeve, oily rag or fingers don’t get caught in the sprocket.
 If you have an iron stomach, search Google for ‘motorcycle chain lube injury’, but be warned – the images are brutal.